thiesac/mysql-one-for-all/README.md

 ## Acknowledgment

-We would like to acknowledge and express our gratitude to [Trybe](https://www.betrybe.com/) for their support and guidance throughout the development of this educational resource.
+I would like to acknowledge and express our gratitude to [Trybe](https://www.betrybe.com/) for their support and guidance throughout the development of this educational resource.